Don't be the next

 See exactly what the agent did.

-A coding agent makes hundreds of decisions per session.
-Most of them you never see — they scroll past in a tool call you didn't read carefully, get summarized in a single line, or happen between two messages you were skimming.
-That's fine until something breaks.
-Or until you need to explain to a reviewer, a teammate, or an auditor what the model actually changed.
+A coding agent makes hundreds of decisions a session, and most scroll past unread.
+That's fine until something breaks — or until you have to explain to a teammate or an auditor what the model actually changed.

-Bromure records the full session as it runs: every prompt, every model response, every tool invocation, every shell command, every file written.
-Open the trace afterward, search it, hand it to someone else, attach it to a pull request.
+Bromure records the whole session as it runs: every prompt, response, tool call, shell command, and file written.
+Open it afterward, search it, attach it to a pull request.
 The agent works fast; the record is patient.

 Full dialogue capture

-Prompts, completions, tool calls, shell commands, file edits, exit codes — captured live as the session runs.
+Prompts, completions, tool calls, shell commands, file edits, exit codes — captured live.
 Nothing is reconstructed from scrollback; nothing is lost when you close the terminal.

 Replayable, reviewable, attributable